Rebuilding EDUC-Nepal: A free school for slum kids in Kathmandu

 EDUC-Nepal is a school in Kathmandu that provides a free education to underprivileged children from the Basundhara squatters’ area who would not otherwise have the opportunity to go to school.
 Each day the students of EDUC are given a hot lunch, clean drinking water, a uniform, school supplies and regularly health checks.
-There are currently around 70 students enrolled at EDUC, all crammed into four classrooms.
+There are currently around 70 students enrolled at EDUC.

-In addition to all of our wonderful donors, special project thanks go to: Architects Without Frontiers who linked us with the brilliant David Anderson (senior architect at HDR Rice Daubney), Professor Yadin Shrestha and his team at the Department of Engineering at Tribhuvan University, Andrew Middleton and the team at the Melbourne School of Design at the University of Melbourne, Audrey Atkinson and her team at the Graduate Education Society, and Jeremi Wallace and his team at Echo International Aid.
-We could not have done this without you.
+In addition to all of our wonderful donors, special project thanks go to: Mr Dammar Gurung and his staff who designed and built our new school building, Architects Without Frontiers who linked us with the brilliant David Anderson (senior architect at HDR Rice Daubney), Professor Yadin Shrestha and his team at the Department of Engineering at Tribhuvan University, Andrew Middleton and the team at the Melbourne School of Design at the University of Melbourne, Audrey Atkinson and her team at the Graduate Education Society, and Jeremi Wallace and his team at Echo International Aid.
+We could not have done this without you!

 For more information about the project, please email Emma: email@example.com

 We are dedicated to supporting communities in need around the globe.
 We strive to create opportunity and self-sustainability for disadvantaged people and protect them from human rights abuse.

 If you like this project, please take a second to share it with the world.